-The average salary of the average mortgage loan officer according to many online portals is shockingly low.
+The average salary of the average mortgage loan officer according to many online portals is shockingly low in 2020.
 Just as it is for the average Realtor.
 In fact, it is so low that most may not be able to afford a mortgage themselves.

-Then there are those who are closing 10, 30 or almost 100 loans each month.
-They can be easily making $25k to $250k each month.
-Check out some of the stats of top ranking mortgage originators here and it might completely blow your mind as to what is possible.
+Those who are closing 30-100 loans each month.
+They can be easily making $25k to $250k each month.†Check out some of the stats of top ranking mortgage originators here and it might completely blow your mind as to what is possible.
 You can also check out our full article on how to become a top producing mortgage lender here, for some tips and tricks to help you on your way.

 If you are even going to just be in the top 10 in your state you probably have to be doing at least 10 closings per month.
 Even in the weaker states.
 So, what do top LOs do every day to make those numbers?